ivanbs14/Desck_spacecreams/README.md

 - JavaScript
 - Git e Github

-## 💻 Projeto
+## 💻 Project

-Pagina de uma gelateria.
+ice cream parlor page.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/Pfc2itFEJAxuyvSf9LA4m3/Stage-03---Grid-com-anima%C3%A7%C3%B5es-(Copy)?node-id=0%3A1&t=wMQRrSLZX5BR6RpX-0). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can preview the project layout through [from this LINK](https://www.figma.com/file/Pfc2itFEJAxuyvSf9LA4m3/Stage-03---Grid-com-anima%C3%A7%C3%B5es-(Copy)?node-id=0%3A1&t=wMQRrSLZX5BR6RpX-0).
+It is necessary to have an account on [Figma](https://figma.com) to access it
 <p align="center">
 https://www.rocketseat.com.br/
 </p>

-## :memo: Licença
+## 🔖 License

-Esse projeto está sob a licença MIT.
+This project is licensed MIT.

 ---